nuonco/byoc/byoc-nuon/README.md

 - A Single Page Application (for the CTL API to use)
 - A Native Application (for the Dashboard to use)

+Nuon maintains a [terraform module](https://github.com/nuonco/byoc-auth0) to help with this process.
+We recommend utilizing that terraform module to configure Auth0.

 #### An action that adds `email_address` to the claim
 We will need to add a trigger to enrich the claim with the email.
 Do the following
 1. Log in to your Auth0 tenant